YolfTypo3/SavLibraryKickstarter/Documentation/UsersManual/KickstarterMenu/ExtensionConfiguration/Index.rst

    Click on the icons at the right hand side of ``Extension Configuration``:

    - to access to this section of the documentation.
-   - to save your configuration
+   - to save your configuration.
    - to generate the extension.

 - **Title for the extension manager**: title which will be displayed in